Scapa Flow and the Churchill Barriers

 The remaining wrecks are in deeper water, 45 to 50 meters below the surface, and remain as attractive diving sites.
 Scuba divers can now visit the battleships König, Kronprinz Wilhelm, and Markgraf, and the heavy cruisers Brummer, Dresden, Köln, and Karlsruhe.
 Underwater visibility is pretty good — I shared a room with a diver who said that the big ships become visible when you're about halfway down to their depth.

-One month after Germany started World War II, the German U-boat U-47 slipped into Scapa Flow and sank the WWI-era HMS Royal Oak, killing 833 men out of a crew of 1,400.
+On 14 October 1939, just over one month after Germany opened the European theatre of World War II, the German U-boat U-47 slipped into Scapa Flow and sank the WWI-era HMS Royal Oak, killing 833 men out of a crew of 1,400.
 Old and unwanted vessels had been used as "blockships" during World War I, intentionally sunk in many of the eastern approaches to Scapa Flow.
 However, the sinking of the Royal Oak showed that the blockships were an inadequate defense.
+The U-47 had entered Scapa Flow through Kirk Sound between Lamb Holm and the Orkney Mainland, and it escaped by the same route after its attack.

 Lamb Holm and Glimps Holm, Scapa Flow, Orkney.